When Is Property "Acquired"?

 #childcustody #custody #modificationofcustody

 The idea of going to trial can be very intimidating and scary.
 I always recommend and strive for a way to help my clients settle their case.
 However, don't take a bad deal just because you don't want to fight anymore.
-Property, financial settlements and Alimony cannot be modified once there is a settlement agreement reach and either in writing or on the record.
+Property, financial settlements and Alimony cannot be modified once there is a settlement agreement reached and either in writing or on the record.
 Once you waive alimony or reach property settlement, you cannot go back to court to ask for a modification.
 While custody and child support are always modifiable, there must be a material change in circumstance before the court will grant a modification.
 This is not as easy as it sounds.
 If it is a settlement that you cannot live with, don't settle and fight for what you want.

 Mutual Consent Divorce: Currently, married couples can forgo the one-year separation period and file for a